Tip 1

 Tip 4

 Know with what you are dealing with.
-Maybe it’s a deadly spider, maybe it’s a friendly butterfly that will even settle on your camera.
+Maybe its a deadly spider, maybe its a friendly butterfly that will even settle on your camera.
 Also, learn their habits so that next time you encounter that creature, be prepared to shoot better.

 Tip 5